1759 - British operations on the coast of Coromandel

 On December 7, a British mortar was planted to the north-west of Carangooly, so as to enfilade the face attacked.

-On December 10, the garrison of Carangooly capitulated with the honours of war.
-During the siege, the French lost 5 men killed, the British artillery 1 officer mortally wounded and 2 privates of the Madras European Regiment mortally wounded.
+- The French garrison of Carangooly capitulated with the honours of war.
+During the siege, the French had lost 5 men killed, the British artillery 1 officer mortally wounded and 2 privates of the Madras European Regiment mortally wounded.

 - Lally perceived the evil consequences of his diversion in the south.
-The capture of Wandiwash and of the other posts retrieved at once any reputation that the British might have lost by Crillon's success at Seringham, while the possession of these forts was a solid gain to his enemy.
+The capture of Wandewash and of the other posts retrieved at once any reputation that the British might have lost by Crillon's success at Seringham, while the possession of these forts was a solid gain to his enemy.

-Meanwhile Bussy's irregular horse from Arcot spread desolation on the north of the Paliar river to within 30 km of Madras itself.
+Meanwhile Bussy's irregular horse from Arcot spread desolation on the north of the Paliar River to within 30 km of Madras itself.
 The terror of these marauding bands drove all the natives from the open country to take refuge in the hills.

-Informed that French troops were assembling under brigadier-general Bussy at Arcot and that Crillon was on the march to join them, Coote advanced towards Arcot.
+Informed that French troops were assembling under Brigadier-General Bussy at Arcot and that Crillon was on the march to join them, Coote advanced towards Arcot.

 Coote, who had moved up to within a few km of Arcot, as if to intercept Crillon on his march, was compelled by lack of supplies and inclement weather to cross the Paliar and distribute his troops into cantonments.

 In mid-December, Moracin, who had been sent to the relief of Masulipatam the previous spring, arrived at Pouliacat (present-day Pulicat) on his way to Pondicherry.
 With his 200 men, he made a landing attempt at Cockanara (unidentified location) but was driven back by Captain Fisher, losing 10 officers and 16 Europeans taken prisoners.

 On December 19, Coote's Army entered cantonments at Conerpauk (present-day Konerikuppam) and he repaired to Madras.